hachreak/mongopool/README.md

 Note: if you doesn't enable the authorization on mongodb, you don't need to specify `username` and `password`.

+The option `retry` specify how many times the workers should try to connect if it's startup step fail.
+It's very useful when the erlang server is faster than mongodb server (especially the case when mongodb start the first time).

 Note: you can specify all the pool that you need.